aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: How can I get started?**

-You can start your workflow by building and training your model in one of the popular ML frameworks using GPU compute instances such as P3 or P3dn.
-Once the model is trained to your required accuracy, you can use the ML framework’s API to invoke Neuron, a software development kit for Inferentia, to compile the model for execution on Inferentia, load it in to Inferentia’s memory and then execute inference calls.
+You can start your workflow by training your model in one of the popular ML frameworks using EC2 GPU instances such as P3 or P3dn, or alternativelly download a pre-training model.
+Once the model is trained to your required accuracy, you can use the ML frameworks' API to invoke Neuron, the software development kit for Inferentia, to re-target(compile) the model for execution on Inferentia.
+The later step could be done once, and the developer doesnt need to do it as long as the model is not changing.
+Once compiler, the Inferentia binary can be loaded into one or more Inferentia, and can service inference calls.
 In order to get started quickly, you can use AWS Deep Learning AMIs (https://aws.amazon.com/machine-learning/amis/) that come pre-installed with ML frameworks and the Neuron SDK.
-For a fully managed experience you will be able to use Amazon SageMaker which will enable you to seamlessly deploy your trained models on Inf1 instances.
+For a fully managed experience, you will be able to use Amazon SageMaker which will enable you to seamlessly deploy your trained models on Inf1 instances.

-For customers who use popular frameworks like Tensorflow, MXNet and PyTorch a guide to help you get started with frameworks is available at [TODO]().
+For customers who use popular frameworks like Tensorflow, MXNet and PyTorch, a guide to help you get started with frameworks is available at [TODO]().
 I you wish to deploy without a framework, you can install Neuron using pip install and use Neuron to compile and deploy your models to Inf1 instances to run inference.
 More details on using Neuron without a framework are here [TODO]().